Letter from Superintendent updates District's coronavirus (COVID-19) plan

 Nebraska ranked state with highest CO mortality rate

 Michael wasn’t exactly sure why he felt so bad.
 He thought he had the flu or food poisoning.
 He was nauseated, vomiting, dizzy and tired.
 His head was pounding.
-He called the Nebraska Regional Poison Center and was diagnosed . . .
+He called the Nebraska Regional Poison Center and was diagnosed with . . .

 WHS Promotes Good Health through Activity Day